OpenBookStore/openbookstore/README.md

 # Usage

 If you use the web app, you should find your way.
-Below is an overview on the available commands of the terminal interface.
+Below is an overview of the available commands of the terminal interface.

 ## Bibliographic search, adding books to your stock